CDAT/vcdat/frontend/test/ESLint/README.md

     }
 }
 ```
-_Note:_ If your rules extend a [plugin][9], you have to specify the plugin along with the name of the rule set.
+__Note:__ If your rules extend a [plugin][9], you have to [specify the plugin along with the name of the rule set][10].

+### Adding plugins

+ESLint can account for lots of variations on vanilla Javascript, including the use of ES6, ES7, jsx, etc.
+But if you're using some other Javascript framework, you will likely need to include a plugin so that the linter can
+correctly interpret your project, and so you have rules presets for developing in that framework's paradigm.
+There are tons of [plugins][9] available through npm.
+vCDAT is a React application, and we use the recommended React linting rules, so our project includes this plugin as a
+devDependency.

 [1]: http://eslint.org/
 [2]: http://mikecavaliere.com/javascript-linting-what-developers-need-to-know/